options1k/options1k/content/blog/monthly/20231204 - november report.md

 Nice profit this month.
 The market has been super bullish, so if you were in bull positions, you feel like a genius. 🤓

 Only had two bear trades, and both lost.
-If I didn't make those trades, I would've earned closed to $1000 this month.
+If I didn't make those trades, I would've earned close to $1000 this month.

 I managed the cut my losses on them according to my rules though, so I am quite happy about that.